We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 May was a great month.
 I published lots of interviews, one of which went viral on HN.
-A lot of people arrived at the website and subscribed to Failory newsletter.
-Our social networks kept growing.
-And I was able to sell an advertisement on the homepage, which meant $300.
+Our social networks kept growing, and I was able to sell an advertisement on the homepage, which meant $300.
 Go on to read about May marketing strategies, numbers and revenue.

 I am Rich Clominson, the guy behind Failory.
 From now on, I will be in charge of Failory almost on my own.
 There won't be any change in the number of interviews published every week, or in the number of side-projects launched, so it will be the same for you.
 However, you will start reading articles written in the first person instead of third one ;)